A Guide to Getting Started

 Historically, APIDAs were grouped together by government classifications.
 There are conflicting views on the appropriateness of any classification or reference.
 While these communities use various names to describe themselves; these groupings are ultimately political and part of a dynamic, continuing process of self-determination and self-identification.

-In 1997, the federal Office of Management and Budget created standards for race and ethnicity that are still used by the United States Census Bureau.
-The federal government defines “Asian American” to include persons having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent.
+The federal Office of Management and Budget created standards for race and ethnicity in 1997 and updated them in 2024.
+These standards are used by the United States Census Bureau and other government agencies.
+The federal government defines “Asian American” to include persons having origins in any of the original peoples of the Central or East Asia, Southeast Asia, or South Asia.
 “Native Hawaiian and Other Pacific Islander” includes Native Hawaiian, Samoan, Guamanian or Chamorro, Fijian, Tongan, or Marshallese peoples and encompasses the people within the United States jurisdictions of Melanesia, Micronesia and Polynesia.
-The previous “Asian and Pacific Islander” (API) category was separated into “Asian Americans” and “Native Hawaiians and Other Pacific Islanders” In our references, Desi countries of origin include Afghanistan, Bhutan, Bangladesh, India, Maldives, Nepal, Pakistan, and Sri Lanka.
+The previous “Asian and Pacific Islander” (API) category was separated into “Asian Americans” and “Native Hawaiians and Other Pacific Islanders.”
+In our references, Desi countries of origin include Afghanistan, Bhutan, Bangladesh, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 The U.S. Census Bureau provides current and historical population data.

 APIDAs are generally grouped by regions, although it is important to note that some of these can be politically controversial.
 There is tremendous diversity, with Asia having more than 40 countries, and there are more ethnicities than countries (for example, the Hmong are an ethnic group from Laos).
 Asian diasporas are extremely large and ethnic identity oversimplifications do not apply.
 For example, people of Japanese origin in Brazil culturally identify as Brazilians, those of Chinese origin in Guatemala identify as Guatemalans; whereas hyphenated identities are more common in the United States as evidenced by terms like Asian American, or Korean American.